Lincoln Street Safety Project

-The City of Port Angeles is currently developing safety improvements for the Lincoln Street (US 101) corridor from 1st Street to 8th Street.
+The City of Port Angeles is constructing safety improvements for the Lincoln Street (US 101) corridor from 1st Street to 8th Street.

 The Lincoln Street corridor is a key transportation route for the City of Port Angeles, and one of the City’s most active arterials.
-The City is currently in the final design phase for the Lincoln Street Safety Project.
-The focus of this proposed project is to improve traffic and pedestrian safety.
+The City is entering in the final phase for the Lincoln Street Safety Project.
+The focus of this project is to improve traffic and pedestrian safety.

 The City previously held an outreach event for the community to learn more about the project.
 The meeting was an open house style forum where residents, businesses, and interested stakeholders were invited to talk with city staff and the project team about design alternatives, as well as share their thoughts and provide feedback on the project.
 Comments received from this outreach event have been incorporated into the current design where feasible.

-Construction is scheduled to start in Summer 2021.
+Construction is scheduled to start the week of July 19, 2021.

 The City of Port Angeles received a Pedestrian and Bicycle Safety grant from WSDOT (Washington State Department of Transportation) to address the safety issues along Lincoln Street.
 The City secured approximately $1.3M in grant funding from WSDOT.
-Additional match funding of $285,000 is available from the City Transportation Benefit District.
+Additional match funding of $1.0M is available from the City Transportation Benefit District and REET.

 Safety improvements include:

 New traffic signal at 3rd Street and Lincoln

 Dedicated bike lanes and a bike "sharrow" lane (shared bike and vehicle lane) from 1st Street to 8th Street

 ADA accessible pedestrian curb ramp upgrades